limndigital/fxhash-no-code-gap-template/README.md

 - the token will now have its own `index.html` file, with a **static** hash, ensuring its immutability

 The [Guide to mint a Generative Token](https://fxhash.xyz/articles/guide-mint-generative-token) give in-depth details about this process.

-# Rules to follow

-> Theses rules must be followed to ensure that your token will be future-proof, accepted by fxhash, and behave in the intended way

-- the zip file must be under 15 Mb
-- any path to a resource must be relative (./path/to/file.ext)
-- no external resources allowed, you must put all your resources in the `public/` folder (sub-folders are OK)
-- no network calls allowed (but calls to get resources from within your `public/` folder)
-- you must handle any viewport size (by implementing a response to the `resize` event of the `window`)
-- you **cannot use random number generation without a seed** (the same input hash must always yield the same output).
-The `fxrand` function does a very good job in that regard.